Diskcat

 -eE “command %” See EXEC -e option description below.

 +h + header_filename Compares items in filename with headers of every file on disk.
 See description of “file headers” below.
 Shows file extensions of ALL (EVERY) file on the disk as the program believes the file to be based on information in the header file provided.
 This option produces a list of every file on the disk.
+Download the sample header file.
 (Note: this operation alters last access time on files.)

 The ini setting of CATEGORY=ON can be used to refine the output record to include the user defined CATEGORY of the file.
 See the format of the header file below.